danieloskarsson/jsond/README.md

 - [ISO-80000-2]  International Organization for Standardization, "Quantities and units — Part 2: Mathematical signs and symbols to be used in the natural sciences and technology", Standard ISO 80000-2:2009, December 2009, <http://www.iso.org/iso/home/store/catalogue_tc/catalogue_tc_browse.htm?commid=46202>.
 - [RFC4627]  Crockford, D., "The application/json Media Type for JavaScript Object Notation (JSON)", RFC 4627, July 2006.

-## §Appendix: Examples
+## Appendix: Examples

-Basic use of JSOND is to replace literal example values with "boolean", "string", "number", and "integer" as in Example 1.
+Basic use of JSOND is to use JSOND string literals "boolean", "string", "number", and "integer" as values as in Example 1.

 ```
 [